Cloud Security on the CIO's mind

 Issue #3: Network security of your cloud infrastructure

 The cloud management portal that AWS provides you has a lot of controls under the hood.
-You can use it to create a highly drilled down, complex set of policies for traffic not only flowing into and out to the Internet, but you can also create multiple private networks that control the flow of data even inside your own virtual data center on the cloud.
-This is similar to placing firewalls in every segment of the network, and providing absolutely need based necessary and sufficient access to the servers to talk among themselves.
+You can use it to create a highly drilled down and complex set of policies for traffic not only flowing into and out to the Internet, but you can also create multiple private networks that control the flow of data even inside your own virtual data center on the cloud.
+This is similar to placing firewalls in every segment of the network and providing absolutely need-based necessary and sufficient access to the servers to talk among themselves.
 You can create as many VLANs (Security groups) to demarcate various types of servers that you deployed.
-This level of security that the cloud platform offers is usually out of reach of small and mid sized businesses.
+This level of security that the cloud platform offers is usually out of reach of small and mid-sized businesses.
 Thus, the smallest customer of AWS now gets to use the same advanced cloud security infrastructure as a multinational company would.
 And all this, at a fraction of a cost as compared to the legacy method of working.

 Issue #4: Controlling access of my own employees

 In a traditional data center/server room, you have biometric security access controls to allow employees to specific sections of your data centers.
 You may have demarcated certain portions of the network and firewall to be handled by a particular team.
 You may wonder whether you will be able to delegate the access controls of your employees to only their relevant areas effectively.

 AWS provides a powerful tool called Identity Access Management (IAM), which allows granular access to your cloud infrastructure to named individuals.
 Thus, you can now break down access to your cloud management portal for employees based on the departments that they belong to.
 If you already having an authentication system based on Directory Services in your organization, you may integrate these policies directly with your existing infrastructure and avail of single sign-on benefits.